Stronger insurers, miners push FTSE to 1-month high

 By Toni Vorobyova

-LONDON, Oct 18 Britain's top share index hit a one-month high on Friday, with miners cheered by news of improving economic growth in China and with insurer Prudential boosted by buoyant business at an Asia-focused peer.
+LONDON, Oct 18 Britain's top share index hit a one-month high on Friday, with insurers gaining on the news that the European Union is close to finalising a deal on insurance capital rules and Asia-based AIA Group reporting new business.

+The mining sector also advanced after data from China, the world's second-largest economy and its biggest metals consumer, showed the economy grew 7.8 percent in the third quarter, its quickest pace this year.

-The FTSE 100 closed up 46.42 points or 0.7 percent at 6,622.58, its seventh session of gains.
-Market sentiment was bolstered by record highs on Wall Street.
+The FTSE 100 was up 20.72 points or 0.3 percent at 6,596.88 points by 1031 GMT, on track for its seventh session of gains.
+Market sentiment was bolstered by record highs on Wall Street overnight.

+"A close above the 6,660 level would likely inspire the bullish sentiment and would put the FTSE on a trajectory to re-target the highs of this year," said Brenda Kelly, analyst at IG Markets.

 Investors regained appetite for risky assets following a deal on the U.S. debt ceiling which averted the possibility of a sovereign default in coming weeks.

+"Now that the Americans seem to have made a bit of progress in sorting out their budget situation, we are very confident that everything is in place for a very good November and December for equities," said Craig Ray, investment manager at Wilson King.

-The lifting for now of U.S. fiscal uncertainty enabled the market to refocus on the outlooks of individual companies.
+The lifting for now of U.S. fiscal uncertainty enabled investors to refocus on the outlooks of individual companies.

-"Now that the U.S. debt ceiling hurdle has been surpassed, we've got continued buying into equities looking forward to a year end rally," said Jordan Hiscott, trader at Gekko Global Markets.
-"On the back of the Chinese GDP, there is interest in the mining sector, people are building on existing longs."

-Fresnillo led the miners' gains, up 3.8 percent after data from top metals consumer China showed the world's second-largest economy grew 7.8 percent in the third quarter, its quickest pace this year..
+Shares in British insurer Prudential rose 3 percent, the top gainer on the FTSE 100, with traders citing a positive readacross from strong new business growth at Asian peer AIA Group.

 "We are very keen on (Prudential) ...
 We were always very clear that at some stage the story in Asia would actually take off," said Ray at Wilson King.